-- · A mechanism that allows IPX servers on an internet to advertise their services by name and type.
-Servers using this protocol have their name, service type, and address recorded in all file servers running NetWare. - A mechanism that allows a workstation to broadcast a query to discover the identities of all servers of all types, all servers of a specific type, or the nearest server of a specific type. - A mechanism that allows a workstation to guery any file server running NetWare to discover the names and addresses of all servers of a specific type.
+- A mechanism that allows IPX servers on an internet to advertise their services by name and type.
+Servers using this protocol have their name, service type, and address recorded in all file servers running NetWare. - A mechanism that allows a workstation to broadcast a query to discover the identities of all servers of all types, all servers of a specific type, or the nearest server of a specific type. - A mechanism that allows a workstation to query any file server running NetWare to discover the names and addresses of all servers of a specific type.

 session.
 (1) In network architecture, for the purpose of data communication between functional units, all the activities which take place during the establishment, maintenance, and release of the connection.
-(T) A logical connection between two network accessible units (NAUs) that can be activated, tailored to provide various protocols, and deactivated, as requested.
+(T) (2) A logical connection between two network accessible units (NAUs) that can be activated, tailored to provide various protocols, and deactivated, as requested.
 Each session is uniquely identified in a transmission header (TH) accompanying any transmissions exchanged during the session.
-(3) In L2TP, L2TP creates a session when an end-to-end PPP connection is attempted between a dial user and the LNS; regardless of whether the user initiates the session or the LNS initiates an outbound call.
-The datagrams for th session are sent over the tunnel between the LAC and LNS.
-The LNS and LAC maintain the state information for each user attached to an LAC.

 Simple Network Management Protocol (SNMP).
 In the Internet suite of protocols, a network management protocol that is used to monitor routers and attached networks.
 SNMP is an application layer protocol.

 Information on devices managed is defined and stored in the application's Management Information Base (MIB).